Six questions with… Tiara Robyn Chew. . .

 Get to know Tiara Robyn Chew, Senior Account Executive, Singapore

 How do you describe your job to family and friends?

 I write a lot; I mean A LOT.

 I write a lot, but then people don’t actually know that I’ve written any of it, sigh. 😝

 What attracted you to RICE?

-What do like most about working at RICE?
+What do you like most about working at RICE?

 Everyone’s just so friendly, and they really make you feel right at home.
-To be honest, I was kinda shy when I first started, because the team was a lot bigger than I was used to, but I’ve never felt out of place.
-Everyone’s also incredibly supportive, and they have helped me through the highs and lows of working with some challenging clients.
+To be honest, I was kinda shy when I first started, because the team was a lot bigger than I was used to, but I’ve never felt out of place because of the culture at RICE.
+My colleagues also incredibly supportive, and they continue to help me through the highs and lows.

 What advice would you give to someone just starting their communications career?